DelroyGayle/KoolAIChess/TESTING.md

         There will be no further input from 'input.pgn'**<p>
         Then the user is prompted:<br>
         *YOUR MOVE (e.g. e2e4):*
-1. **Test % i.e. percent escape mechanism** -  a percent sign character ("%") appearing in the first column<br>of a line means ignore the rest of the line<br>So, the following entries ought to be all interpreted as empty input.
+1. **Test: % i.e. percent escape mechanism** -  a percent sign character ("%") appearing in the first column<br>of a line means ignore the rest of the line<br>So, the following entries ought to be all interpreted as empty input.
     * *Method Used*

         I set *input.pgn* contents with just one of the following lines as its file contents<br>